themosis/error/README.md

 set_error_handler(new ErrorHandler($reportHandler));
 ```

 The `ErrorHandler` captures all triggered PHP errors.
-The current implementation is only reporting the **deprecated** errors (E_DEPRECATED, E_USER_DEPRECATED) with the given `ErrorReporter` instance.
+The current implementation is only reporting the **deprecated** errors (E_DEPRECATED, E_USER_DEPRECATED) with the given `ReportHandler` instance.
 All other errors are converted to an `ErrorException` and are thrown so the default PHP exception handler can capture them.

 ### PHP Exception Handler